 Basic Turkish phrases to survive your first Turkish interaction

 All right.
-So you are going over to a Turkish friend’s home for dinner and you want to show off some Turkish skills?
-Or your fiancée is Turkish and you want to impress your future in-laws.
-Or perhaps you are travelling to Turkey or even moved to Turkey and you want to be familiar with your neighbourhood and you are ready to go to step B: make friends with the Turks!
+So you are going over to a Turkish friend’s home for dinner, and you want to show off some Turkish skills?
+Or your fiancée is Turkish, and you want to impress your future in-laws.
+Or perhaps you are traveling to Turkey or even moved to Turkey.
+You want to be familiar with your neighborhood.
+You are ready to go to step B: make friends with the Turks!

 Turkish people are rather warm and welcoming.
-As you may already had the chance to experience, they love to chat, drink tea and share their food.
-So, do not be surprised if they try to have conversation with you even if you know only two words of Turkish or if they try to offer you tea at any time of day or night.
+As you may already have the chance to experience, they love to chat, drink tea and share their food.
+So, do not be surprised if they try to have a conversation with you even if you know only two Turkish words or if they try to offer you tea at any time of day or night.
 In general, it is polite to accept the tea and use the few words that you know.

-Below we explaine some of the expressions that may be helpful during every day Turkish life.
+Below we explain some of the expressions that may be helpful during everyday Turkish life.

-Take off your shoes when you enter a house that is not yours and if you’re visiting and want to bring something you opt for baklava or chocolates.
-Be ready to drink tea until you drop.
-Top with sugar.
+You may want to check to see if your host takes off their shoes before entering their home.
+If your hosts take their shoes off, you should also take off your shoes - when you enter a house that is not yours.
+And if you're visiting, make sure you bring something with you.
+You can opt for baklava or chocolates.
+Get ready to drink tea until you drop.

 EMPTY STOMACH AND A FULL STOMACH

 Most important for the Turks it is to make sure that their guests ( Misafir ) are not hungry.
 Aç misiniz? (pronounced: ach meh siniz) is a question that you must be prepared to respond to quickly, before gathering inundated with food.
 It literally means ‘are you hungry’?